raiden-network/raiden/docs/api_walkthrough.rst

 Depositing to a channel
 ------------------------
-A payment channel is now open between the user's node and a counterparty.
+A payment channel is now open between the node of the user and a counterparty.
 However, since only one of the nodes has deposited to the channel, only that node can make transfers at this point in time.
 Now would be a good time to notify the counterparty that a channel has been opened with it, so that it can also deposit to the channel.
 All the counterparty needs in order to do this is to use the endpoint consisting of a combination of the ``token_address`` and the ``participant_address``:

 .. http:example:: curl wget httpie python-requests